-The picturesque lakeside area is slightly separate to the town centre but often just as busy.
-There are a number of jetties where you can catch one of the many Windermere lake cruises.
+The picturesque lakeside area overlooking Bowness Bay is slightly separate to the town centre but often just as busy.
+There are a number of jetties where you can catch one of the many Windermere Lake Cruises.
 Beyond the jetties is Glebe Road which forms a popular loop along the lake shore.
 Within this loop is a large open recreational area known as The Glebe.
 The grassy area provides lovely views up the lake and there are various activities available such as mini golf and tennis.
-Beyond The Glebe is Cockshott Point which also has some good open grassy areas and a footpath along the attractive lakeshore.
+Beyond The Glebe is Cockshott Point which also has some good open grassy areas with shingle beaches and a footpath along the attractive lakeshore.
 There are a number of shops, kiosks, cafes and pubs around the lakeside area.
 Rayrigg Road car park is pay and display with toilet facilities.

-From the car park, continue on the A592 towards the centre of Bowness town.
-Very shortly come to a mini-roundabout and turn right towards the lake, still the A592.
+Leave the car park at the exit and turn right on the minor road, then soon right again on the A592 towards Bowness centre.
+Shortly, approach a mini-roundabout and turn right towards the lake, still the A592.
 Drop down the hill to enter the lakeside area.
 After a short distance the main road turns away from the lake but you can take the right turn here and follow the Glebe Road loop which gives some good views of the lake as you pass various shops and cafes.
 Additional parking is available here.

-The road soon brings you back to the A592 where you turn right and continue southwards towards Newby Bridge.
-Shortly, take the left turn which is the B5284 towards Kendal.
+The road soon brings you back to the A592 where you turn right and soon pass the road to the Windermere Ferry on the right, with a large marina also on the right.
+Just beyond the ferry road, take the left turn which is the B5284 towards Kendal.
 Continue up the steep hill to a T junction where you turn right on the A5074.
 The road then passes some exclusive properties and impressive hotels, well hidden from the road but with great views over the lake.
 After approx 0.6 miles, take the B5360 on the right towards Newby Bridge.
 In a short distance the first entrance on the right is Blackwell House.

 Distance: 7.6 miles